istio/api/STYLE-GUIDE.md

 ## Versioning

-When defining Kubernetes Custom Resource Definition (CRD) using proto3, the proto versioning should match the Kubernetes versioning, see the following example.
+When defining Kubernetes Custom Resource Definition (CRD) using proto3, the proto versioning must match the Kubernetes versioning, and the proto message type must match the CRD kind name. see the following example.

 The Kubernetes CRD: